jojo0105/AppDev-FinalProject/README.md

 ### Deliverable 2 App Dev
 **Danich**
-o	API and CRUD with implementation of favorites place added to the list. o	Application flow and error fixes o	Recycler view and structuring data o	Application Structure o	Fix Favorite List not displaying o	Bug fix for review and.
-Firebase connection o	Implementation of Review o	Implementation of Schedule o	Smooth scrolling of the list page o	UI fix for phone screens
+- API and CRUD with implementation of favorites place added to the list.
+- Application flow and error fixes
+- Recycler view and structuring data
+- Application Structure
+- Fix Favorite List not displaying
+- Bug fix for review and.
+Firebase connection
+- Implementation of Review
+- Implementation of Schedule
+- Smooth scrolling of the list page
+- UI fix for phone screens

 **George**
-o	Displaying json data on screen o	Login and register bug and error fixes o	Parks app detail activity with description of places o	Fix the Sign in with google and GitHub o	Bug fix for favorites button and design o	Bug fix for API o	Code clean up o	Image View structure
+- Displaying json data on screen
+- Login and register bug and error fixes
+- Parks app detail activity with description of places
+- Fix the Sign in with google and GitHub
+- Bug fix for favorites button and design
+- Bug fix for API
+- Code clean up
+- Image View structure

 **Rolando**
-o	UI implementation: Login and register o	Splash Screen o	UI elements and images o	Profile page UI o	App color o	Schedule and Review UI o	Code correction and clean up o	UI fixes to profile page
+- UI implementation: Login and register
+- Splash Screen
+- UI elements and images
+- Profile page UI
+- App color
+- Schedule and Review UI
+- Code correction and clean up
+- UI fixes to profile page